cybex-gmbh/transmorpher/README.md

 ### Media

-Media is uniquely identified by a string identifier which is passed when uploading media.
-This identifier is unique per user.
+Media is identified by a string which is passed when uploading media.
+This "identifier" is unique per user.

-When media is uploaded on the same identifier by the same user, a new version will be created.
+When media is uploaded on the same identifier by the same user, a new version for the same media will be created.

 The media server provides following features for media: